-Merging Your Goals for Excellence With the Institution's Mission by William P. Sexton winning awards for those and many other things.
+Merging Your Goals for Excellence With the Institution's Mission by William P. Sexton where a superb student body.
+We have a very fine faculty.
+We have a very fine faculty.
+We are winning awards for those and many other things.
 Is it because we have superb physical facilities?
 Is it because our halls are in superb condition?
 Is it because we are building quality products, buildings that are housing the work of very good people?
 Is that why more students are coming?